Jasper colour palette - Building exterior colour and materials

 Exterior wall cladding

 Exterior cladding material colours of the main building elements must be subdued and blend with the natural surrounding and the historic Jasper colour palette (strong intense colours are rarely appropriate, especially over large walls).
-Use a maximum of three natural materials such as wood, stone, stucco and brick on exterior walls.
-Hardboard siding may be appropriate in some areas if it approximates traditional wood siding in both profile and texture.
-Vinyl and aluminum siding are unacceptable.
+Use materials such as stone, stucco and brick on exterior walls.
+Fibre-cement siding is appropriate if it approximates traditional wood siding in both profile and texture.

 Exterior trim